 ₹39 - 96 lakh |

-Scholarships to Study at the University of Oxford
+Scholarships for Indian Students to Study at Oxford

 There are some highly respected scholarships for Indian students who wish to study at Oxford University, even fully-funded ones such as the Rhodes and Chevening awards.
 These pay for tuition, living costs, and travel, making it more affordable to attend Oxford.
 There are also niche awards such as the Charles Wallace India Trust and J.N.
 Tata Endowment that offer focused support to arts and research courses.